julia-neme/KSA_Observations_Modelling/README.md

 Embedded within the notebooks are questions and exercises for the students to answer.
 These are summarised in the [List of questions](https://github.com/julia-neme/KSA_Observations_Modelling/blob/main/List_of_questions.md).

+The [Working with CoPilot](https://github.com/julia-neme/KSA_Observations_Modelling/blob/main/Working_with_CoPilot.ipynb) notebook provides some recommendations and showcases an example in which we start with absolutely nothing, and with the adequate prompts we get CoPilot to plot us a climatology of NSIDC, a time series annual averages of sea ice extent, and monthly cycle for each year.
+It shows how bad prompting returns funky results, and how you can iterate to finally get what you where asking.

 ## Observations

 | Class # | Topic                    | Learning goals/activities                                                                                                                                                                                                                                                               | Resources                                                                                        |